 WHY DOGS BARK

-- barking at doorbells
+- TV doorbells

-- barking at other dogs
+- other dogs

-- barking in the back yard
+- in the back yard (squirrels!)

-- barking when (known) visitors arrive
+- when (known) visitors arrive

 The key to stop dogs barking is to understand why the dog barks.
 There’s no single answer, but in all cases, the dog is REWARDED (gets something s/he wants) out of the barking.
 It’s a simple cause/effect situation.
 Take a look again at the above complaints, and see where they might fit in this list of some common barking reasons.
-And then, ask yourself–how do I respond to the barking?
+Ask yourself–how do I respond to the barking?